jixiuf/vterm-toggle/README.md

  3. When done in the vterm-buffer you are returned to the same window configuration you had before you toggled to the shell.
- 4. If you desire, you automagically get a `cd` command in the shell to the directory where your current buffers file exists(`even remote file through tramp is supported `); just call `vterm-toggle-cd` instead of `vterm-toggle`.
+ 4. If you desire, you automagically get a `cd` command in the shell to the directory where your current buffers file exists, just call `vterm-toggle-cd` instead of `vterm-toggle`.

 ```
 (global-set-key [f2] 'vterm-toggle)